karpikpl/azure-web-pub-sub-sample/README.md

 > **Note:** This example leverages the Dapr client SDK.
 If you are looking for the example using only HTTP [click here](../http).

-This quickstart includes one publisher:
+This quickstart includes one publisher - `console-scheduler`

-- Dotnet client message generator `checkout`
+- Dotnet client console app `console-scheduler`

 And one subscriber:

-- Dotnet subscriber `order-processor`
+- Dotnet job-solver `job-solver`

+There's also Azure Web Pub Sub server app - `wps-server`, it handles events from Azure Web Sub and included `/negotiate` API that allows clients to connect to web pub sub resource using web sockets.

 ### Pre-requisites